 For a link to the recording of our International Tax Workshop held February 8th, 2018 click here.
 Sign in using the “Nonacademic Staff” option from the drop-down menu and your CalNet authentication.

-There is an update for the 1098-T for 2016.
+Check for updates on the 1098-T statement form.
 The National Association of Student Financial Aid Administrators (NASFAA) provides this information to students and parents solely for informational purposes and it is not intended to tax or legal advice.
 For more information, see IRS Publication 970 or consult a qualified tax advisor.